Alejogb1/job-board/blog-data/how-does-jules-streamline-bug-fixes-and-github-workflow-integration-for-developers.md

 // on every code change, specifically for the creation of a PR

 module.exports = {
-  "env": {
+  env: {
+    browser: true,
-    "browser": true,
+    es2021: true,
-    "es2021": true
   },
-  "extends": "eslint:recommended",
+  extends: "eslint:recommended",
-  "parserOptions": {
+  parserOptions: {
-    "ecmaVersion": "latest",
+    ecmaVersion: "latest",
-    "sourceType": "module"
+    sourceType: "module",
   },
-  "rules": {
+  rules: {
     "no-unused-vars": "warn", //warns if variables are declared but not used "no-console": "warn", // Warns when console.log statement are used in the code.
-    "semi": ["error", "always"],  // enforces semi colon at the end of statement "indent": ["error", 2] // Enforces an indentation of 2 spaces.
+    semi: ["error", "always"], // enforces semi colon at the end of statement
-  }
-}
+    indent: ["error", 2], // Enforces an indentation of 2 spaces.
+  },
+};
 ```

 This config file ensures that all javascript code follows consistent style and avoids common errors making it easier to review and faster to onboard new team members as well as keep the code consistent.